sashabeton/bitcoinvault/CONTRIBUTING.md

 Contributing to this implementation
 ===================================

-This implementation of Bitcoin Royale operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+This implementation of Bitcoin Vault operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.